Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 Also knows as peer code reviews are an essential part in the process of:

 ## 1. Maintaining high quality of code of each codebase

-Quality of code is subjected to many opinions and points of view so in this guide we'll not be explicitly listing down a full and exhaustive list of properties of high quality code but here are a few examples.
+Quality of code is subjected to many opinions and points of view so in this guide we'll not be explicitly listing down a full and exhaustive list of properties of high quality code but here are a few **very obvious** examples.

 ### 1.1.
 Commented out Code